 To create awareness about elephant conservation and the welfare needs of captive elephants in Brazil, and to ensure that a sanctuary for elephants in Brazil and elsewhere in South-America is established.

 One might ask, Why Brazil?

-Brazil offers: a perfect climate for elephants; the possibility of obtaining a suitable sized parcel of land with habitat permitting natural foraging and social behavior; the potential to provide a home to the many elephants who are suffering in South America; a team of energized, committed people who want to work hard for the best interest of elephants.
+During the launch of this initiative we declared that Brazil offers: a perfect climate for elephants; the possibility of obtaining a suitable sized parcel of land with habitat permitting natural foraging and social behavior; the potential to provide a home to the many captive elephants who are suffering in South America; the presence of a team of energized, committed people who want to work hard for the best interest of elephants.

 The dire need for an alternative to life in circuses

-With the purchase of a stunning 2800 acre property in Chapada dos Guimarães, Mato Grosso, in June 2015, the project reached a key milestone.
-Read more about this here.
-Santuário de Elefantes Brasil received its first two elephants, Maia and Guida, in October 2016, which created headlines around the world.
+in June 2015, we reached another key milestone with the purchase of a stunning 2800 acre property in Chapada dos Guimarães, Mato Grosso.
+Global Sanctuary for Elephants posted this presentation.
+Since then major efforts have been put into fundraising and the construction of the first phase of buildings and fences on the property.
+We were humbled and proud when Santuário de Elefantes Brasil received its first two elephants, Maia and Guida, in October 2016, which created headlines around the world.
 You'll find quite a few through a search on Google - "Brazil opens Latin America's first elephant sanctuary".
-A sanctuary in Brazil will operate with the Sanctuary for Elephants - Overall Principles, developed by ElephantVoices, as a foundation.
+The Sanctuary will operate on the basis of Sanctuary for Elephants - Overall Principles.

 Junia Machado's interest in elephants was inspired when she was eight years old.
 She began to take photographs of elephants in 2005 to call attention to their plight.
 When Junia saw Teresita in São Paulo Zoo some years ago, she made up her mind to take action for elephants and contacted ElephantVoices.
 Since then she has built up a network of people volunteering time and energy for elephants.